ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 ```

 Note that these operators only work on integer and long integer data.
 If any
-operand is `NULL` the result is `NULL`.
+operand is `NULL`, the result is `NULL`.

-#### Addition and Subtraction +, -
+#### Addition and Subtraction `+`, `-`

-These operators do the typical math.
-Note that there are no unsigned numerics
+These operators perform the typical arithmetic operations.
+Note that there are no
-so it's always signed math that is happening here.
+unsigned numeric types, so it's always signed arithmetic that is performed.

-* operands are promoted to the "biggest" type involved as previously described
+* Operands are promoted to the "biggest" type involved as previously described
-  (bool -> int -> long -> real)
+  (bool -> int -> long -> real).
-* only numeric operands are legal (no adding strings)
+* Only numeric operands are legal (no adding strings).
-* if any operand is `NULL` the result is `NULL`
+* If any operand is `NULL`, the result is `NULL`.

-#### Multiplication, Division, Modulus *, /, %
+#### Multiplication, Division, Modulus `*`, `/`, `%`

-These operators do the typical math.
-Note that there are no unsigned numerics
+These operators also perform typical arithmetic operations.
+Note that there are no
-so it's always signed math that is happening here.
+unsigned numeric types, so it's always signed arithmetic that is performed.

-* operands are promoted to the "biggest" type as previously described (bool ->
+* Operands are promoted to the "biggest" type as previously described (bool ->
-  int -> long -> real)
+  int -> long -> real).
-* only numeric operands are legal (no multiplying strings)
+* Only numeric operands are legal (no multiplying strings).
-* if any operand is `NULL` the result is `NULL`
+* If any operand is `NULL`, the result is `NULL`.
+* In a native context, division by zero will product a fault.

-EXCEPTION: the `%` operator doesn't make sense on real values, so real values
+> EXCEPTION: The `%` operator doesn't make sense on real values, so real values
-produce an error.
+> produce an error.

-#### Unary operators -, ~
+#### Unary operators `-`, `~`

 Unary negation (`-`) and bitwise invert (`~`) are the strongest binding
 operators.

-* The `~` operator only works on integer types (not text, not real)
+* The `~` operator only works on integer types (not text, not real).
-* the usual promotion rules otherwise apply
+* The usual promotion rules otherwise apply.
-* if the operand is `NULL` the result is `NULL`
+* If the operand is `NULL`, the result is `NULL`.

 ### CASE Expressions

-The `case` expression has two major forms and provides a great deal of
+The `CASE` expression has two major forms and provides a great deal of
 flexibility in an expression.
-You can kind of think of it as the C `?:`
+You can think of it as an enhanced version of the
-operator on steroids.
+C `?:` operator.

 ```sql
 set x := 'y';